 Subscribers gave you the most expensive real estate they own, the inbox.
 The rent is showing up on schedule, and the schedule is three reminders long.

 Set this reminder on WhatsAppTo set a newsletter reminder on WhatsApp, text NagMeLater "Remind me every Tuesday at 2pm to draft this week's newsletter", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Two days before send, write the ugly version.